VulDet/PailGen/README.md

 cd fix_templates
 python generate_templates.py
 ```
-The above command is used to generate fix templates from the retrieved relevant vulnerability-fix cases.
-The file retrieved_results_bigvul_cvefixes_top50.json is the retrived results of our hybrid retriever.
-In this file, each test vulnerable code contains the top 50 most relevant vulnerability-fix pairs.
+The above command generates fix templates from the retrieved relevant vulnerability-fix cases.
+The file retrieved_results_bigvul_cvefixes_top50.json contains the retrieved results of our hybrid retriever.
+In this file, each vulnerable code sample includes the top 50 most relevant vulnerability-fix pairs.
 We follow [DPR](https://github.com/facebookresearch/DPR) to train and test our hybrid retriever.
 ```
 cd ..
 python process_prompt_data.py